 What should I do?

 - Direct the individual to the Resolution Policy [pdf] for full details on the process that will be followed

-- Advise the individual to cocontact the Employee Relations (ER) team if they have any questions regarding the process
+- Advise the individual to cocontact the Employee Relations and HR Policy (ER) team if they have any questions regarding the process

 - Encourage the individual to make full use of the support that the College provides